 5 minutes read

-In general terms residential solar payback, given current solar panels cost as at September 2017 will range between 5-10 years, depending on your unique characteristics.
+In general, residential solar payback times, given current solar panels costs as of March 2020 will range between 5-10 years, depending on your unique characteristics.
 This means almost every solar system will pay for itself and save the owner money over the 25-year lifetime of the solar system.
-The best way to get an accurate, personalized solar payback information is to use a solar calculator or talk to a solar installer in your area.

 What factors affect the payback period for installing solar panels?